 With such a vast coverage, the price tag on one’s health can really soar.
 However, HospiQuality is striving to change that conception.
 Altering the framework within which insurance operates, HospiQuality seeks to advertise, negotiate, and ultimately provide.

 Javier Casquero Lara, a coordinator for the HM group, suggests that contacting third parties who, in turn, contact others who are interested in receiving medical assistance during their temporary residence in Spain (such as InternMadrid, Hotel Groups, etc.) is the key to the growing infrastructure of this particular healthcare programme.
 Tourist Health Management Spain will then enter into a mutually beneficial agreement with the third party.
-Hotel A, for example, will benefit from such an agreement with HM’s International Patient Services Department because its clients will be receiving high quality healthcare, which will then boost the hotel’s reputation.
-Simultaneously HospiQualtiy benefits from the ever growing number of international patient.
+Hotel A, for example, will benefit from such an agreement with HM’s International Patient Services Department because its clients will be receiving high-quality healthcare, which will then boost the hotel’s reputation.
+Simultaneously HospiQualtiy benefits from the ever-growing number of international patients.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.